asan-82/JetSetGo-/FlightsAndSearchService/README.md

 - Execute `npm install` on the same path as of the root directory of the cloned project
 - Create a `.env` file in the root directory of the project and add the following environment variables
           - `PORT=3000`
--Inside the`src/config` folder create a file named `config.json` and then add the following piece of code:
+- Inside the`src/config` folder create a file named `config.json` and then add the following piece of code:

 ```
 {